Broadband help packages - check to see if you could save £250 a year on a social tariff

 Could you be one of the four million households missing out on help with broadband via your provider's social tariff?

-If you are on low income and struggling to keep up with broadband price rises, then you may qualify for help with broadband costs via your provider's social tariff.
+If you are on a low income and struggling to keep up with rising broadband prices, then you may qualify for help via your provider's social tariff.

-It’s still a little-known source of support: only 136,000 out of the 4.2 million who are eligible are signed up.
+It’s still a little-known source of support: only 220,000 out of the 4.3 million eligible households are signed up to a broadband social tariff as of February 2023, according to the regulator Ofcom.

 Social tariffs are available to households receiving financial support, such as Universal Credit or Jobseeker’s Allowance, who can’t afford the typical cost of a broadband connection.

-They can work out significantly cheaper than regular broadband tariffs, with consumer champion Which? estimating social tariffs can save eligible households an average of £250 a year (opens in new tab).
-But, social tariffs are not offered by all broadband providers.
+They can work out significantly cheaper than regular broadband tariffs, with consumer champion Which? estimating social tariffs can save eligible households an average of £250 a year.

 So how do these social broadband tariffs work, and what will they cost you?